Life in the slow lane along the Red Centre Way

 - Easy: Head to the Maruku arts gallery to watch Anangu artists at work.
 It’s a great place to pick up a locally-made souvenir.

 - Fun: Bruce Munro’s Field of Art Installation sees 50,000 frosted-glass spheres bloom in technicolour glory as darkness falls over Australia’s spiritual heartland.
-It’s a fun spin on a traditional favourite and it’s been extended out until 2020.
+It’s a fun spin on a traditional favourite.

 The return trip to Alice is a story in itself and offers 50-shades of outback at every track and turn.
 However you do it and whenever, plan an overnight stay at Rainbow Valley and catch the action at dawn and dusk as Mother Nature paints the sky with her ochre-inspired palette.